Thunder AMU maintainers set standard of excellence with “Black-Letter” achievement

 |0

-This work, Thunder AMU maintainers set standard of excellence with “Black-Letter” achievement [Image 3 of 3], by William Lewis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Thunder AMU maintainers set standard of excellence with “Black-Letter” achievement, by A1C Heather Amador Paulino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.